 Foul breath and taste in your mouth.
 Bleeding when brushing.
 Receding gums.
 If you’re experiencing any of these symptoms, you may be one of the millions of people suffering from gum disease, a progressive condition affecting the hard and soft tissues of the mouth.
 Caused by toxin-releasing bacteria from a buildup of plaque and tartar, gum disease often happens so gradually that many don’t know they have it.
 It can quickly progress, however, and cause damage to your oral structures and your overall health.
 What’s more, it can promote bad breath, an unsightly smile and increase your risk for tooth loss.
 Fortunately, treatment is available that can successfully eliminate bacteria and help restore health to your gums and bone.
-If tooth loss has already occurred, we provide multiple solutions at our Wichita Falls, TX office, including dental implants to permanently restore your full function and health.
+If tooth loss has already occurred, we provide multiple solutions at our Wichita Falls and San Antonio, TX offices, including dental implants to permanently restore your full function and health.

 Characterized by tender, swollen gums that bleed when the teeth are brushed and flossed.
 This is caused by toxin-releasing bacteria found in the plaque and tartar buildup on the teeth, leading to inflammation of the gum tissue.
 Professional deep cleanings can effectively treat this stage and halt further spread of infection.